The different types of care we offer

 We’re here to support you no matter which stage of this journey you’re at.
 Our dementia care services focus on the specific needs of the individual and at the core of our approach is maintaining quality of life.

-We’ve recently rounded up some tips on caring for someone with dementia from our in-house dementia experts.
+We’ve recently rounded up some tips on caring for someone with dementia from our in-house trained staff.

 To find out more about our dementia care services and our Dementia Education Programme, visit our dedicated dementia care service page.